ca-montenegro/node-Express-react-mongoBoilerPlate/README.md

 # Insta-Fights App
 Insta-fight app.
-Likes fight among Instagram users.
-App made for the Web Development CS at University of Los Andes - Bogotá, Colombia2018-1
+Pictures likes fight among Instagram users.
+App made for the Web Development CS at University of Los Andes - Bogotá, Colombia 2018-1

 ## How to Use the App